Table of contents:

-The sewing machine needle plays a vital role in the quality of your seams.
-A dull, bent, or improperly fitted needle can cause uneven stitches, broken threads, or even damage the fabric.
+The sewing machine needle plays an essential role in the quality of stitches.
+A dull, bent, or unsuitable needle can cause irregular stitches, broken threads, or even damage the fabric.

-In this article, learn how to safely change a sewing machine needle and ensure it is installed correctly for optimal performance .
+In this article, discover how to safely change a sewing machine needle and ensure it is properly installed for optimal operation .

-When should you change your sewing machine needle?
+When should you change the needle of your sewing machine?

 The needle must be replaced: